 I’m a filmmaker, writer and photographer.
 My favourite films and stories are the ones that make me excited and afraid, so those are the kind I try to make.

-I love suspense.
-And telling stories mostly with images and sound.
+I love suspense and telling stories that rely heavily on images and sound.
+Economical films with no fat.
 I want to make films that if you blink, you miss something.
-You can’t be making your tea and watching my films at the same time.

 In 1999, I won a place on the Edinburgh Film Festival's Mirrorball workshop led by Roman Coppola.
 That gave me some confidence to work as a camera operator and cinematographer on numerous short film crews.
 Then I got a camcorder and started making my own.